CheesecakeTV/SwiftGUI-Docs/README.md

 Find the main repository here: https://github.com/CheesecakeTV/SwiftGUI

-# Does your GUI look shitty?
+# Does your GUI look bad?
 `import SwiftGUI as sg`

 Call `sg.Themes.FourColors.Emerald()` before creating the layout.

-This applies the `Emerald`-theme.
+This applies the `Emerald`-theme, my personal favorite.

 See which themes are available by calling `sg.Examples.preview_all_themes()`.